brianhouse/art_and_code/assignments/04_coordinate_landscape/description.md

 #### Textbook

-Please read Chapter 3 (page 17) of _Getting Started with p5.js_ for this assignment, which explains in detail the p5 drawing functions.
+Please read Chapter 3: "Draw" (page 17) of _Getting Started with p5.js_ for this assignment, which explains in detail the p5 drawing functions.

 #### p5js.org